 "The big challenge with most of them is there's no way to know for sure that they provide a large enough dose of UVC light to the surface you want to disinfect, whether it's a mask, phone or a countertop," Dr. Cooperman explains.

-While most products provide their wavelength — which, ideally, should be around 260 nanometers (nm) — most don't provide their irradiance, which tells you how long it will take to kill a coronavirus.
+While most products provide their wavelength — which should be at least 222 nanometers (nm), according to the study in the American Journal of Infection Control — most don't provide their irradiance, which tells you how long it will take to kill a coronavirus.

 "There's no point in buying a UV wand if it means that you'll have to slowly move it over your phone for an hour," he says.
 And if the irradiance is high, it can damage your skin and eyes, he notes.